Skip to main content

 Phone: (312) 229-6072

-• Walk-ins only (no appointment necessary):
+• Walk-ins only

-• Sign a Release of Information
+• Be ready to sign a Release of Information form.

 City of Chicago Public Safety Headquarters